Wolfpack Opens Baseball Season With High Hopes

 As important as his and the rest of the Wolfpack's bats will be in fashioning another successful season, the strength of this year's team figures to be its deep, veteran pitching staff.

-Although there doesn't appear to be a defined ace in the mold of a Carlos Rodon or Brian Brown, there is an abundance of available arms -- led by junior starters Nick Swinney and Reid Johnson, along with junior closer Dalton Feeney.
+Although there doesn't appear to be a defined ace in the mold of a Carlos Rodon or Brian Brown, there is an abundance of available arms -- led by junior starters Nick Swinney and Reid Johnson, along with junior closer Kent Klyman.

 Illustrating the depth and talent of the staff is the fact that two freshmen -- Matt Willadsen and Chris Villaman -- will draw two of the first three starting assignments behind Swinney in this weekend's opening series.